Second Reading: Hebrews 10:11-14

 Belief in the Risen Lord connected one to his eternal life.
 With such life now a reality, the author looked forward to the destruction of those who aligned themselves with sin and death (i.e., non-believers).
 These would be the enemies "as a stool under his feet."

 Some might mock us for our trust in someone who died two millennia ago.
-This was the same scepticism that Jewish-Christians faced when they held onto their faith in the face of the destruction of the Temple.
+This was the same skepticism that Jewish-Christians faced when they held onto their faith in the face of the destruction of the Temple.
 The gloomy outlook of the world, critics claim, is enough to argue against faith.
 Believers, however, view the outlook AS a reason for faith.
 We reach out to the One beyond us, because the world is not enough.
 And he gives us true, everlasting life.

 The world viewed the cross as death.
 We see it as life.